George Bangs

-George Bangs (February 26, 1826 – November 17, 1877) was an American businessman who began his adult life working in private ventures including printing, shoes, farming and journalism before becoming postmaster of Aurora, Illinois, in 1861.
+George S. Bangs (February 26, 1826 – November 17, 1877) was an American businessman who began his adult life working in private ventures including printing, shoes, farming and journalism before becoming postmaster of Aurora, Illinois, in 1861.
 During his postal career, he worked with the Railway Mail Service (RMS).
 There he improved the mail sorting system on trains and was the most prominent advocate of "fast-mail" express mail trains.
 In 1871, as the RMS General Superintendent, he oversaw the start of the "fast-mail" service which began in 1875.
 The next year he resigned after Congress cut funding.
 He died in 1877 and was remembered with an elaborate grave marker denoting his contribution to the postal service.

 Early life

 Bangs was born in Milan, Ohio to Samuel and Electa (née Adams) Bangs.
 His heritage is traced back seven generations to Edward Bangs, a Plymouth Colony settler who arrived in 1623 on the Anne, the second ship to arrive in Colonial America after the Mayflower.
 Bangs grew up in Akron, Ohio, and attended the local schools.
 At age nine, Bangs apprenticed as a printer working at the Akron Beacon.
 His skills were such that by age 15, he obtained employment as a journeyman printer at the Cleveland Herald.
 He may also have worked in Ravenna.
 He was next reported to be in Wisconsin, working for the Milwaukee Sentinel, the Janesville Gazette and the Rock County Democrat.

 One biography says he ventured into the boot and shoe business while in Wisconsin and was swindled by a business partner which caused him to move on to Illinois.